TeamGodfather/Paint-With-Shapes/presentation/README.md

 - **Create**
   - Factory returns the correct shape
+  - Each shape has a separate creation function
+  - Assigns the currently selected fill color
-  - Assigns current color
+  - Assigns a stroke color to differentiate the active shape from the already existing shapes
-  - Shape exist in a temporary layer until it is committed to an existing layer
+  - New shape exist in a temporary layer until it is committed to an existing layer

 - **Move**
-  - Arrow keys
+  - Arrow keys - 4 directions/ 5px step
-  - Drag with mouse
-  - Arrow UI buttons
+  - Arrow UI buttons - 8 directions/ 5px step
+  - Drag with mouse - free form

 <!-- section start -->
 <!-- attr: {  showInPresentation:true, style:'font-size: 0.7em', hasScriptWrapper:true } -->